nilesOien/FastAPI_example/README.md

 ## Section 1.0 Set up - Python virtual environment

-**NOTE** : You may want to consider following the steps in section 6.0 to use the **uv** package manager rather than following the steps in this section, which use the **pip** package manager with a virtual environment rather than uv.
-If you're considering that, then read both sections 1.0 and 6.0 first.
+**NOTE** : You may want to consider following the steps in section 6.0 and 7.0 to use the **uv** package manager rather than following the steps in this section, which use the **pip** package manager with a virtual environment rather than uv.
+If you're considering that, then read sections 1.0, 6.0 and 7.0 first.

 To use a pip/virtual environment, first set up the python virtual environment in the pythonEnv directory